Kameleoon/client-react/README.md

 ## Legacy useBrowserVisitorCode (Deprecated)

-> **Note:** The `useBrowserVisitorCode` and `useNativeVisitorCode` hooks are deprecated.
-We recommend using `useReactVisitorCode` and `useReactNativeVisitorCode` for new implementations, as it correctly handles legal consent requirements.
+> **Note:** The `useBrowserVisitorCode` and `useNativeVisitorCode` hooks are deprecated and will be removed in a future release.
+Use [`useReactVisitorCode`](https://developers.kameleoon.com/feature-management-and-experimentation/web-sdks/react-js-sdk#usereactvisitorcode) and [`useReactNativeVisitorCode`](https://developers.kameleoon.com/feature-management-and-experimentation/web-sdks/react-js-sdk#usereactnativevisitorcode) instead.

 1. Asynchronously initialize client to fetch the configuration from remote server and handle possible errors